 Tenders are small boats that are easy to lift out of the water and are just for getting from the main boat to the river or canal bank while within sight of the main boat.

 If you've given us your email address then you'll be sent your licence renewal electronically instead of by post.
 If you’ve already checked your inbox and still can’t find it then it’s worth making sure our email hasn’t been sent to your junk mail.
 If you still can’t find it, give us a call and we can check what’s happened to it.

 If you pay by direct debit then just log into your account and make sure all your details are correct before your renewal is completed, this will then renew automatically unless you've not been complying with boat licence terms and conditions e.g. not cruising enough.

 We no longer post licence discs.
 If you’ve renewed your licence using our online system we'll have sent you an email confirming your purchase and the discs are attached to that email for you to print out.
 They’re black and white now so no coloured ink is necessary.
 If you don’t have access to a printer then we can print and post them out to you, just let us know.

-If you renew your boat licence before it expires, you can get a up to a 5% prompt payment discount off your licence fee.
-To qualify for the maximum discount you need to complete your application online before the start date of the licence and also pay in full or by direct debit.
-This discount is changing from 1st April 2020.
+If you renew your boat licence before it expires, you can get a 2.5% prompt payment discount off your licence fee.
+To qualify for the discount you need to complete your application before the start date of the licence and also pay in full or by direct debit There is also a discount of 2.5% for renewing online.

 Yes you do, you must check that your mooring status is correct and update it if necessary before renewing your boat licence.
 Please see our Licence terms and conditions.